-Pertinent to the current LMP are the recommendations that emerged from the Deepdell North III Project lizard salvage (LizardExpertNZ, 2021; Appendix I).
-Several important lessons learnt, including but not limited to the risk of underestimating salvage numbers, 'stopping rules'10, and appropriate salvage season, have been taken into consideration in developing this LMP.
+Pertinent to the current LMP are the recommendations that emerged from the Deepdell North III Project lizard salvage (LizardExpertNZ 2021; Appendix I).
+Several important lessons learnt, including but not limited to the risk of underestimating salvage numbers, 'stopping rules'11, and appropriate salvage season, have been taken into consideration in developing this LMP.
 Additionally, the LMP recommendations have been considered alongside a draft lizard management strategy for Macraes mine to ensure a consistent approach and alignment with OGL's overarching lizard management strategy.

-Since this LMP forms part of a wider ecological assessment and effects management package, the Plan has been informed or guided by, the following documents where relevant:
+Since this LMP forms part of a wider ecological assessment and effects management package, the Plan has been informed or guided by, the following documents and information where relevant:

-- 1. The Macraes MP4 Herpetofauna Survey report (Bioresearches 2024); - 2.
+- 1. The Macraes MP4 Herpetofauna Survey report (Bioresearches 2024a); - 2.
 MP4 Project: Assessment of Effects on Vegetation & Avifauna.
 (Ahikā Consulting 2024b); - 3.
-MP4 Impact Management Plan (Ahikā Consulting 2024a); and - 4.
+MP4 Impact Management Plan (Whirika Consulting 2025); - 4.
+Analysis of Macraes Flat lizard monitoring data year 1 (baseline) (MacKenzie & Bratt 2024). - 5.
+Macraes Continuity Consents Project (Innes Mills 8 Extension) Lizard Management Plan (Bioresearches 2024b) and IM8 Lizard Findings Report (Bioresearches 2024c); and - 6.
 Draft lizard management strategy: OceanaGold Operations, Macraes Flat (in development).

-10 A stopping rule is a mechanism for deciding whether to cease a process based on the present position and past events.
+11 A stopping rule is a mechanism for deciding whether to cease a process based on the present position and past events.
 In the context of this LMP, a stopping rule is a trigger (e.g., amount of effort, number of lizards) that once reached, leads to the cessation of a lizard salvage programme.